Who we are

 Sue Brennan leads the Melbourne GRADE centre and is co-lead on research to inform the development of GRADE guidance for overviews.
 In her role at Cochrane Australia, she leads systematic reviews and methodological review of guidelines commissioned by government, and provides consultancy and training on the use of GRADE.

 Sally Green is Co-Director of Cochrane Australia and a Professorial Fellow in the Faculty of Medicine, Nursing and Health Sciences at Monash University.
 Sally is an experienced systematic review and guideline methodologist and a member of NHMRC Synthesis and Translation of Research Evidence (SToRE) Advisory Group.

-Philippa Middleton is a Principal Research Fellow in the Healthy Mothers, Babies and Children’s theme of SAHMRI, and is an experienced guideline developer and translation researcher.
+Philippa Middleton is a Principal Research Fellow and program leader in Pregnancy and Perinatal Care at SAHMRI Women and Kids, and is an experienced guideline developer and translation researcher.
 She is an editor with Cochrane Pregnancy and Childbirth, and with Cochrane Methodology.
-Philippa leads the Australian and New Zealand Cochrane Pregnancy and Childbirth Satellite and is a member of the NHMRC Synthesis and Translation of Research Evidence (SToRE) Advisory Group.

 Rebecca Ryan is the Head, Centre for Health Communication and Participation at Latrobe University, the Coordinating Editor of the Cochrane Consumers and Communication Group, and leads Cochrane’s Person-Centred Care, Health Systems and Public Health Thematic Group.